timschneeb/RootlessJamesDSP/README.md

 ## Limitations
 * Apps blocking internal audio capture remain unprocessed (e.g., Spotify, Google Chrome)
-* Apps using some types of HW-accelerated playback currently cause the audio processing service to stop itself (e.g., some Unity games)
 * Cannot coexist with (some) other audio effect apps (e.g., Wavelet and other apps that make use of the `DynamicsProcessing` Android API)
 * Increased audio latency